open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 | `deliver`      | `CONSUMER` |

 The kind of `settle` spans should be set according to the [generic specification about span kinds](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#spankind),
-e. g. it should be to `CLIENT` if the `settle` spans models a synchronous call to the intermediary.
+e. g. it should be set to `CLIENT` if the `settle` spans models a synchronous call to the intermediary.

 Setting span kinds according to this table ensures, that span links between